cdapio/cdap/cdap-docs/pipelines/source/plugin-management.rst

 This section covers how to mange the deployment of plugins on your system:

-- :ref:`Plugin Deployment: <cask-hydrator-plugin-management-deployment>` deploying as
+- :ref:`Plugin Deployment: <cdap-pipelines-plugin-management-deployment>` deploying as
   either a system or user *artifact*

 - :ref:`Deployment Verification: <plugins-deployment-verification>` verifying that an artifact was deployed successfully

-- :ref:`Deploying Third-party JARs: <cask-hydrator-plugin-management-third-party-plugins>`
+- :ref:`Deploying Third-party JARs: <cdap-pipelines-plugin-management-third-party-plugins>`
   making JDBC drivers and other artifacts available to applications

-- :ref:`Managing Multiple Version: <cask-hydrator-plugin-management-multiple-versions>`
+- :ref:`Managing Multiple Version: <cdap-pipelines-plugin-management-multiple-versions>`
   different versions can co-exist and be available at the same time

-- :ref:`Deleting Plugins: <cask-hydrator-plugin-management-deleting-plugins>` removing
+- :ref:`Deleting Plugins: <cdap-pipelines-plugin-management-deleting-plugins>` removing
   deployed artifacts from CDAP

 If you are creating your own plugins, see the section on :ref:`developing plugins
-<cask-hydrator-developing-plugins>` for information on writing plugins, including
+<cdap-pipelines-developing-plugins>` for information on writing plugins, including
-:ref:`packaging plugins in a JAR <cask-hydrator-packaging-plugins-packaging>` and their :ref:`presentation in a UI <cask-hydrator-packaging-plugins-presentation>` such as Hydrator Studio.
+:ref:`packaging plugins in a JAR <cdap-pipelines-packaging-plugins-packaging>` and their :ref:`presentation in a UI <cdap-pipelines-packaging-plugins-presentation>` such as the CDAP Application Studio.

 If you are installing a **third-party JAR** (such as a **JDBC driver**) to make it accessible to other plugins or applications, see :ref:`these instructions
-<cask-hydrator-plugin-management-third-party-plugins>`.
+<cdap-pipelines-plugin-management-third-party-plugins>`.

 Available Plugins
 =================
-Plugins available with CDAP are listed beginning on a :ref:`separate reference page <cask-hydrator-plugins>`.
+Plugins available with CDAP are listed beginning on a :ref:`separate reference page <cdap-pipelines-plugins>`.
-User-installed plugins are not listed there, but if they are installed correctly, the reference documentation for the plugin will be available through the :ref:`Hydrator Studio <cask-hydrator-studio>`.
+User-installed plugins are not listed there, but if they are installed correctly, the reference documentation for the plugin will be available through the :ref:`CDAP Application Studio <cdap-application-studio>`.

-.. _cask-hydrator-plugin-management-deployment:
+.. _cdap-pipelines-plugin-management-deployment:

 Deploying Plugins
 =================